 Many pharmacies will also be closed, but some will operate on a rota system to provide cover during the Easter break.

-A full list of pharmacy opening times is available on the NHS England website.
+A full the full list of pharmacy opening times is available on the NHS England website.

 GP hours over Easter